-AMENDMENTS TO 401(k) PLAN PROVISIONS
+Note 3 AMENDMENTS TO 401(k) PLAN PROVISIONS

 As required by the Bipartisan Budget Act of 2018 (Budget Act), effective January 1, 2020, certain changes regarding hardship withdrawals have been made to the 401(k) Plan, including the elimination of the 6-month suspension of contributions to the 401(k) Plan following a hardship withdrawal, the elimination of the requirement that 401(k) participants obtain all available plan loans prior to receiving a hardship withdrawal, the expansion of the types of 401(k) contribution sources that are available for hardship withdrawals, and the addition of a new type of safe harbor expense for losses relating to a federally-declared disaster.
-The 401(k) Plan implemented these changes operationally as of January 1, 2020, and the 401(k) Plan Provisions will be amended to memorialize these changes in accordance with IRS regulations and guidance for the Budget Act.
+The 401(k) Plan implemented these changes operationally as of January 1, 2020, and on December 7,2021, the TVARS Board amended the 401(k) Plan Provisions to memorialize these changes in accordance with IRS regulations and guidance for the Budget Act.